 Sometime later the Bodhisatta decided to test all four to see if their offers were genuine.
 When he visited the animals, all three tried to give him what they had promised, though the Bodhisatta did not accept their gifts.
 Then he went to the city, where the prince was now the king.
 When he saw the Bodhisatta on his morning alms round he ordered his soldiers to seize him and parade him around town, beating him at every street corner, then take him out of town to behead him and impale his body on a stake.

 While being beaten, the Bodhisatta did not cry out in agony, he just repeated the proverb “a log pays better reward than some men.”
-Some wise bystanders asked what he meant by this and the Bodhisatta told this story of rescuing their king.
+Some wise bystanders asked what he meant by this and the Bodhisatta told the story of rescuing their king.
 This filled the people with such rage they rushed the king and killed him on the spot.
 They flung his body in a ditch and chose the Bodhisatta as their king.
 He ruled righteously, giving charity and doing good deeds.
 And he brought the snake, rat, and parrot to live in luxury at the palace.

 In the Lifetime of the Buddha

-The wicked prince-come-king was an earlier birth of Devadatta, a disciple of the Buddha who became his nemesis.
-When he was informed that Devadatta had made plans to kill him, the Buddha told this story to his disciples so they knew Devadatta had also tried to kill him in the past.
+The wicked prince-cum-king was an earlier birth of Devadatta, a disciple of the Buddha who became his nemesis.
+When he was informed that Devadatta had made plans to kill him, the Buddha told this story to his disciples so they knew that Devadatta had also tried to kill him in the past.

 The snake, rat, and parrot were earlier births of Sariputta, Moggallana, and Ananda, three of the Buddha’s top disciples.